Role of unphysical neutrino phases in the phenomenology of consistently defined textures. Case study: traceless neutrino mass matrix: Summary and Conclusion

 \section{Summary and Conclusion}

+In this study, we have revisited the traceless texture for neutrino mass matrix, and have carried out a systematic study highlighting the role played by all phases, with a focus on the correlations, resulting from imposing the traceless condition, between the physical experimentally observable parameters and the unphysical phases which can be absorbed by the charged lepton fields.
+Although the unphysical phases are devoid of observable physics in SM augmented by neutrino masses, however one needs to take them into consideration in order to give a consistent texture definition, in a similar way that one should keep them when developing the renormalization group equations for the neutrino masses and mixing angles at different energy scales.

+We studied three cases which correspond actually to three different textures, and so three resulting phenomenologies, although apparently the difference between the first and third cases lies only in including or droping the unphysical phases, which would have suggested similar phenomenolgies, were it not for the fact that introducing the unphysical phases in a consistent way does change the definition of the texture, whence leading to different phenomenology.

-In this study, we have reviewed the traceless texture for neutrino mass matrix, and have carried out a systematic study highlighting the role played by all phases.
-Switching off the non-physical phases, leads to acceptable traceless texture accommodating both types of hierarchy.
-Previous studies assuming vanishing non-physical phases should be looked at as being corresponding to a new texture, otherwise one could not a priori limit the study to the vanishing non-physical phases slice.
-Restoring the non-physical phases while turning off the CP phases allows also for both hierarchy types.
+Case I, matching all previous studies of traceless texture and corresponding to switching off the unphysical phases, leads to acceptable traceless texture accommodating both types of hierarchy.
+This case, as well as the previous studies assuming vanishing unphysical phases, should be looked at as being corresponding to a different texture from when switching on these phases, otherwise one could not a priori limit the study to the vanishing unphysical phases slice.

+Moreover, this case corresponds to a definition which is dependent on the PMNS parametrization one chooses.
+Taking this last remark into consideration, switching between different parametrizations, our results, apart from slight changes due to updating the experimental data, are in line, when taking the PDG parameterization and using the same scanning strategy described in Sec.~4, with the past study in \cite{Rodejohann2004}, which assumed vanishing unphysical phases in the PDG parametrization.
+We opted not to list the corresponding numerical results and plots in order to avoid unnecessary confusion.
+As a consistency check, we imposed the traceless condition in the PDG parametrization within the submanifold ($\phi'_1=-\beta, \phi'_2=\phi'_3= - \beta - \delta$) so that to produce our case I plots, as it should be according to the transformation laws of Eq.~(\ref{param}), and indeed we got the same correlation plots and numerical results.

+Restoring the unphysical phases while turning off the CP phases (case II) allows also for both hierarchy types, and the definition of the texture in this case is the same in both Aopted and PDG parametrizations, as vanishing CP phases in the former ($\d, \r, \s$) corresponds well to them ($\d, \a, \b$) vanishing in the latter.
+Case III assumed both unphysical and CP phases existent, and gave correlations with the most accepted points.
+The definition here , according to the generalized one, is both ``rephasing''invariant and parametrization independent.